-Polish educational institutions and study programmes
+Educational institutions and study programmes

 Below, we explain what types of Polish educational institutions and study programmes there are, and how we check whether they are recognised and/or accredited.
-We check the and/or to make sure that the quality is sufficient.
+We check the recognition and/or accreditation to make sure that the quality is sufficient.
 We give the necessary information for each type of education.

 On our webpage about Polish primary and secondary education, we describe the recognised secondary education diplomas.
 See Secondary education documents for a short explanation of the documents that students receive.